iobruno/data-engineering-zoomcamp/module4-analytics-engineering/clickhouse/README.md

 - [x] Generate and serve docs and Data Lineage Graphs locally
 - [x] Run `dbt-core` in Docker
 - [x] Build at least one dbt staging_model based on Federated Queries on PostgreSQL
-- [ ] Build at least one dbt staging_model based on Federated Queries on MySQL
-- [ ] Add migrations to initialize PostgreSQL/MySQL with some data